-Content in sidebars will populate in search results, even if the sidebars are hidden.
+Tip: Sidebar content populates in search results, even if the sidebars are hidden.

 By default, icons for the social networks you’ve added in the Connected Accounts panel display in the site header with your site title and navigation.

-Note: The demo content also displays social icons in a Social Links Block in the footer.
+Tip: The demo content also displays social icons in a Social Links Block in the footer.
 The Social Links Block has its own styling options.
 Edit the block to change how they look, or delete the block to remove them.